unitreign/playtime/README.md

 1. Download the latest release from the [Releases](https://github.com/unitreign/playtime/releases) page.
 2. Extract and copy the `PlayTime` folder to `/userdata/roms/tools/` on your device.
 3. Refresh Knulli's game list so the tool appears under **Tools**.
 4. Launch **PlayTime** from the Tools menu.
-It installs its hooks and opens the UI.

-No reboot required.
-Tracking starts immediately for any game launched after installation.
+No setup required.
+If you have played games on Knulli, they will appear immediately.

 ## Features

-### Time Tracking

-* Hooks into Knulli's `gameStart` and `gameStop` events
-* Every session is recorded with system, game name, start time, and duration
-* Short or accidental launches are filtered out automatically
-* Play history survives firmware updates — data lives in `/userdata/system/configs/playtime/`

 ### Library View

-* **All Games** — every game you have played, sorted by total play time
+* **All Games** — every game with recorded play time, sorted by total time
-* **Per-console views** — switch between consoles with L and R to see that system's games only
+* **Per-console views** — switch between consoles with L and R
-* Game names pulled from each system's `gamelist.xml`; cover art loaded from the same source
+* Game names and cover art pulled from each system's `gamelist.xml`
-* Session count and average session length shown alongside total time
+* Play count and average session length shown alongside total time

 ### UI